tiksem/KotlinSpirit/README.md

 Don't forget to make your root rule debuggable by calling `.debug()`

 ### Debug performance
-Adding `debug()` to your rules affects performance and after you finish a testing and debugging of your rules you need to remove `debug()` calls.
+Adding `debug()` to your rules affects performance and after you finish testing and debugging your rules you need to remove `debug()` calls.